 The meat of the young coconut is very tender almost jelly-like and can be eaten right out of the shell with a spoon.
 The more mature meat is harder to get out of the shell and is used mainly for cooking

 Corn is a staple in most of the world.
 It is a simple grain and yet, the amount of things you can do with corn are endless.
 From corn bread, to tortillas, to corn on the cob, corn is always good and always welcome.
-I live in Central Florida, the home of Zelwood corn and the Zellwood Corn Festival.
+I live in Central Florida, the home of Siver Queen and the Zellwood Corn Festival.
 We are just spoiled.
 At the height of the season you can buy corn for nothing on the side of the road.
-The following dish is a dish that we ate at Christmas when I was a kid.
-There is a town near Jarabacoa that has become the arepa capital of the DR. I always stop and get some when i can.
+Silver queen is the most delicious corn I have ever had.
+It is out of this world.

 I started making my own cranberry sauce a few years ago and never looked back.
 Home made is the way to go and it is so easy that why not?
 The canned stuff doesn't even compare.